ntnu-arl/aerial_gym_simulator/docs/3_robots_and_controllers.md

 ### Fully-acutated Octarotor

 We also provide a fully actuated octarotor platform based on the work in [Design, Modeling and Control of an Omni-Directional Aerial Vehicle](https://idsc.ethz.ch/content/dam/ethz/special-interest/mavt/dynamic-systems-n-control/idsc-dam/People/bdario/brescianini_dandrea_omnidirectional_aerial_vehicle.pdf) by Dario Brescianini and Raffaello D’Andrea.
-The default controller for this platform allows for direct motor control via thrust commands to each motor.

 ![Fully-actuated Octarotor Platform](./gifs/fully_actuated_octarotor.gif)

 ### Arbitrary Configuration

 To show how to operate with arbitrary platform designs, we also provide a URDF of a multirotor platform with an unconventional configuration.
-This design is arrived at via optimization through evolutionary algorithms that provide a high-fitness value to robot configurations for which controllers can be learnt for setpoint tracking tasks.
-We also provide a learned controller for the particular platform.

 ![Arbitrary Octarotor Platform](./gifs/random_octarotor_learned.gif)

 The above GIF shows the arbitrary platform trained using a motor-control policy to reach a goal position.

 !!! warning "Using provided geometric controllers for this configuration"
     will perform suboptimally as they assume that the center of mass for this configuration is at the root link of the robot.
-To account for the torque exerted about the root link beacuse of an offset center-of-mass, additional terms will be required to be added to the controller.
-Users are encouraged to provide these themselves for their arbitrary configurations.
+To account for the torque exerted about the root link because of an offset center-of-mass, additional terms will be required to be added to the controller.
+Users are encouraged to provide these modifications themselves for their arbitrary configurations.
 The controllers will work but will not exploit the controllability of the platform along other dimensions of motion.
 It is currently an area of active research and users are encouraged to explore learning-based solutions as well.

 !!! warning "Control allocation for this configuration"